jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 If I spend $300 per month on groceries at Ralphs, then that's $3,600 per year.
 This would increase to $4,736 if I were to shop at Whole Foods instead.
-Put this way, that $1,136 difference doesn't sound nearly as the per-visit difference did.
+Put this way, that $1,136 difference doesn't sound nearly as innocent as the
+$4.20 difference per-visit did!

 That alone is more than enough reason for me to stick with Ralphs, but we can take this even further.